Report on Government Services 2024

 The scope of the serious incidents indicator is NQF approved services.
 Under regulation, an NQF approved service must notify the regulatory authority (within 24 hours) of any serious incident that involves a child that was being educated and cared for by an ECEC service.

-Serious incidents includes any incidents: involving the death of a child; involving serious injury or trauma to, or illness of, a child; where the attendance of emergency services was sought (or ought reasonably to have been sought); and where a child has been locked in/out, removed from the premises in contravention of regulations, or is unaccounted for — see the 'Explanatory material' tab.
+Serious incidents includes any incidents: involving the death of a child; involving serious injury or trauma to, or illness of, a child; where the attendance of emergency services was sought (or ought reasonably to have been sought); and where a child has been locked in/out, removed from the premises in contravention of regulations, or is unaccounted for.
+More information on 'serious incidents' is in the 'Explanatory material' tab.

 ‘Government recurrent expenditure per child’ is an indicator of governments’ objective for ECEC services to be efficient.